Theme Park Accident Personal Injury

 The property owner usually bears a responsibility to his or her customers by providing a reasonably safe and controlled environment.
 If it is found that an amusement park did not act with reasonable care, then they can be held liable for the injuries they caused.

 An example of this would be an injury caused by a piece of rusted equipment, or an amusement park worker forgetting to check a rider’s seat belt.
 Since the employers are responsible for the actions of their workers, liability would likely fall on the park itself.
-The park is also responsible for teaching their employees to give customers proper warnings, check height requirements, and inform about the risks.
+The park is also responsible for teaching their employees to give customers proper warnings, check height requirements, and inform them about the risks associated with the ride.
 In addition, most theme parks reinforce their safety policies by adding visible signage.

 However, even when accidents do happen, fault can sometimes be hard to find.

 Such as the 2019 case where a family of 3 were all injured at the California theme park, Castle Park, following an overturned log.
 Castle Park released the following statement: “Safety is our number one priority and we have begun conducting a full investigation.
 At approximately 4:30 pm, an incident occurred on the Log Ride at Castle Park.
 Three guests were injured.
 One was transported to the hospital with unspecified injuries.
 The cause of the incident is under investigation and has not yet been determined.
 California Department of Safety and Health will conduct a thorough investigation of the cause.”